 Both these neurons ( 0 and 3) learn substantial features from the model as Glucose and Blood Pressure.

-In this blog, we used a Healthcare AI use-case to demonstrate how to interpret Neural Networks Models using Captum – an open source library for PyTorch Models.
-Model Interpretability is an area of research and currently Captum supports only PyTorch Models.
+In this blog, we used a Healthcare AI use case to demonstrate how to interpret Neural Networks Models using Captum PyTorch Models.
+Model Interpretability is an area of research and currently, Captum supports only PyTorch Models.
 Complex Neural Networks can now be interpreted using this library.
-Once the Model Interpretability Analysis is done, if the attributions don’t explain the feature importance – the architecture can be changed – Number of Neurons for a layer in the existing architecture can be changed or new layers can be added and the Model Interpretability Analysis can be done.
+Once the Model Interpretability Analysis is done, if the attributions don’t explain the feature importance – the architecture can be changed – The number of Neurons for a layer in the existing architecture can be changed or new layers can be added and the Model Interpretability Analysis can be done.